onecompiler/docs/fsharp.md

 # F sharp Online Compiler

-Write, Run & Share `F#` code online using OneCompiler's F# online compiler.
+Write, Run & Share `F#` code online using OneCompiler's F# online compiler for free.
 It's one of the robust, feature-rich online compilers for `F#` language, running on the latest version 4.0.
 Getting started with the OneCompiler's `F#` compiler is simple and pretty fast.
 The editor shows sample boilerplate code when you choose language as `F#`.
 OneCompiler also has reference programs, where you can look for the sample programs and start learning.
 Happy learning!!

 # Read inputs from stdin